LionelSZ/LionelSZ/README.md

 # 🌟 Welcome to my GitHub profile

-I am **[LIONELSZ]**, a front-end developer who loves technology.
+I am **[LEO]**, a front-end developer who loves technology.
 I am passionate about building user-friendly and efficient web applications, and constantly exploring new technologies to improve user experience.
 Here you will find some open source projects and personal works I am involved in.

 ## 💼 Career Background